Living in your home #

 E.g. broken washing line, dripping taps, cracked but still secure windows.

-General repairs and maintenance will either be attended to within one month or placed on the planned maintenance program, depending on the nature and complexity of the work.
+We aim for general repairs and maintenance to be attended to within four weeks or placed on the planned maintenance program, depending on the nature and complexity of the work.

 Identification of maintenance staff #